tydar/eleventy-personal-blog/posts/til-golang-closures.md

 ---
-title: "TIL: Using closures and functions as arguments in Go"
+title: "TIL: Using anonymous functions in Go"
 date: 2021-09-11
 tags:
   - til